 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-If your spleen was removed as part of treatment or does not work properly, you are at increased risk for developing a serious infection.
+If your child’s spleen was removed as part of treatment or does not work properly, they are at increased risk for developing a serious infection.

 It is important for you to take steps to prevent infection.

-You should seek medical help if you develop signs of an infection.
+You should seek medical help if your child develops signs of an infection.
 An infection can be life-threatening if not treated immediately.

-If your spleen doesn’t function or work properly, you are at risk for infection.
+If your child’s spleen does not function or work properly, they are at risk for infection.

 The types of infections most likely to occur in people without a functioning spleen are caused by encapsulated bacteria.
 These bacteria have an outer coating that shields them from the immune system.